Property A and the existence of a Markov process with a trivial Poisson boundary: Background

 \begin{definition} A discrete metric space $(X,d)$ is said to have Property A if there is a collection $\lbrace A_x^n \rbrace_{x \in X, n \in \mathbb{N}} $ of finite subsets of $X \times \mathbb{N}$ such that the following holds: \begin{enumerate} \item For every $n \in \mathbb{N}$ there is a number $R_n$ such that for every $x \in X$ we have

 \item For every $K>0$ we have that

 \end{enumerate} \end{definition}

-In \cite{HR} Higman and Roe gave a characterization of property A that is analogues to Reiter's condition for amenability.
+In \cite{HR} Higson and Roe gave a characterization of property A that is analogues to Reiter's condition for amenability.
 Namely they proved the following (when this theorem is applied to the example of finitely generated groups, one gets theorem \ref{HR}):

-\begin{theorem} Let $(X,d)$ be a countable discrete metric space with bounded geometry, then $(X,d)$ has property A iff there is a sequence of transition probabilities $\phi_n: X \rightarrow Prob(X)$ such that the following holds: \begin{enumerate} \item For every $n$ there is a number $R_n$ such that for every $x \in X$ we have
+\begin{theorem} Let $(X,d)$ be a countable discrete metric space with bounded geometry, then $(X,d)$ has property A if and only if there is a sequence of transition probabilities $\phi_n: X \rightarrow Prob(X)$ such that the following holds: \begin{enumerate} \item For every $n$ there is a number $R_n$ such that for every $x \in X$ we have

 \item For every $K>0$ we have

 \end{enumerate} \end{theorem}